Jenisready1/hello-world/README.md

 # hello-world
 Hi, my name is Jennifer and I'm doing this for a class, but it is all new and exciting.
+I really like this website.
+It's very cool.